ArbieDev/Simple-Blade/README.md

 And put you views in views folder (it can be customized easily), in addition with a `.blade.php` extension by default.
 So, the path would be something like `/views/filename.blade.php`

-In order to return your view, you can pass blade like the following line.
+In order to render your views, you can pass blade like the following line.

 `$this->blade->render('filename', $data);`